ecopque/schedule_project/schedule/README.md

 # Schedule Projet
 ## Python, Django, CSS, HTML, JSON and CSV

-Schedule project with some interesting technologies!!!
+Schedule project with some interesting technologies.